deepanshpahwa/deepanshpahwa.github.io/README.md

 ##How to add it in your Android Studio Project?##
-Working with Android studio 1.5.1 (with gradle)
+_Working with Android studio 1.5.1 (with gradle)_

-Permissions required:
+1. Add these permissions to your manifest file.
 ```xml
 <uses-permission android:name="android.**permission.INTERNET"/>
 ```

-Make a new module and choose 'java library for testing'.
+2. Make a new module and choose 'java library for testing'.

-In the gradle file of that module
+3. In the gradle file of that module, add these lines in the dependencies bracket:
 ```Gradle
 testCompile 'junit:junit:4.12'
 testCompile 'io.selendroid:selendroid-standalone:0.17.0'
 testCompile 'io.selendroid:selendroid-client:0.17.0'
 ```

+4. Rename the ‘main’ folder under your test module to ‘test’ and start writing your test under that!

-To test you app, you'll have to make a copy of the .apk file in the test module.
+5. To test you app, you'll have to make a copy of the .apk file in the test module.
 Every time you make a change in you application, you'll have to replace the .apk file in the testing module.
 PS: Don't forget to uninstall the application from the device/emulator before running the test if you've made changes.

-rename the ‘main’ folder under your test module to ‘test’ and start writing your test under that!

 ##Making the first test!##